intj-t/intj-t/README.md

 <li><a href="https://news.microsoft.com/2002/02/21/microsoft-announces-major-expansion-of-shared-source-initiativeproviding-source-code-to-systems-integrators/">Microsoft Announces Major Expansion of Shared Source Initiative,Providing Source Code to Systems Integrators</a></li>
 </ul>-->

-### How to build Windows Server 2003 SP1

-In a Windows XP Virtual Machine

 <!--<ul>
 	<li>1.
 Set the date to August 1st 2003 by typing 'date' in the cmd window</li>
 	<li>2.
 Make sure the files are not read only.</li>